 Note

-Each organization has a default sharing configuration, which is configured SharePoint sharing configuration.
+Each organization has a default sharing configuration, which is configured via SharePoint sharing configuration.
 This allows for a list of domains to be configured that are approved for the receipt of sharing links.
-Such configuration is aligned with PSPF Policy 9 Requirement 1 - Formalized agreements for sharing information and resources.
+Such configuration is aligned with PSPF 2024 Requirement 77.

 Label group and site settings can further restrict sharing of items from labeled locations, as discussed in label sharing configuration.
-With the setting configured, a security classified item such as a PROTECTED document, have limited sharing options from PROTECTED locations.
+With the setting configured, a security classified item such as a PROTECTED document, has limited sharing options while it is in a PROTECTED location.
 The configurations in example groups and sites configuration, restrict sharing from such locations to internal recipients only.
+If a PROTECTED item is moved outside of a PROTECTED location, Data out of place alerting will apply.

 In addition to location-based sharing restrictions, organizations should implement DLP policies to block, or warn and dissuade users from external sharing of items that aren't appropriate for external distribution.
 The following example policy applies to the PROTECTED documents, preventing them from being shared with external users: